-One of the things we have wanted to do for a long time with our kids is a trip to the Bronx Zoo.
+One of the things we wanted to do for a long time with our kids was a trip to the Bronx Zoo in New York.
 We finally we had a free weekend with a great weather forecast, and we drove down to the Bronx.
-This is such a fun place to go as a family, and I highly recommend it!
+This is such a fun place to go as a family, and I highly recommend it if you can go!

 We spent a whole day at the park, so here are our tips for getting the most out of your visit.
 Having a plan means you can take advantage of as many things as you can.